L ooking for email pop up examples to borrow some inspiration from? You're in the right place!

 1. Simple Email Pop Up + Lead Magnet

 In this email subscription pop up for blogger and entrepreneur Lilach Bullock uses a pop up in a welcome mat format when visitors first arrive on her site.
-It’s a simple and clear email pop up that uses her brand’s colors and styles.
+It’s a simple and clear email pop up that uses her brand’s contrasting colors and style.

 She also offers visitors a lead magnet in exchange for their email in her email subscription pop up, which makes people more likely to subscribe.
 She clearly explains the value the toolkit will deliver, further enticing visitors to subscribe.